 You need to add the given below piece of code into your .htaccess file.

 # TN START ENABLE KEEP ALIVE <ifModule mod_headers.c> Header set Connection keep-alive </ifModule> # TN END ENABLE KEEP ALIVE

 Add this code after the last line in your .htaccess file; it will add Keep-Alive HTTP headers that enables Keep-Alive.

-In very few cases .htaccess did not created automatically with WordPress installation, you can create one by yourself, more details are here how to create .htaccess file.
+In very few cases .htaccess did not created automatically with WordPress installation.
+Either, you can create one by yourself, more details are here How to Create .htaccess file.